Feb 25 2010

 This, of course, means anhingas are practically unheard of in Pennsylvania.
 I don’t know of a sighting in southwestern Pennsylvania but anhingas do wander and occasionally appear in spring or fall along eastern Pennsylvania migration routes.
 When found, the bird is soaring and on the move.
 One or two lucky birders notice it … and then it’s gone.

-But they seem to be everywhere in Florida, drying their wings.
+But they seem to be everywhere in Florida, sunning their wings.
 That’s where Kim Steininger photographed this one.

 (photo by Kim Steininger)